microsoft/jacdac/services/_system.md

 Commands follow.

+    const announce_interval = 500
     command announce @ 0x00 { }
     report { ... }

 Enumeration data for control service; service-specific advertisement data otherwise.
-Control broadcasts it automatically every 500ms, but other service have to be queried to provide it.
+Control broadcasts it automatically every ``announce_interval``ms, but other service have to be queried to provide it.

     command get_register @ 0x1000 {}
     report { ... }